 JEE Main Chemistry Syllabus consists of three sections with a total of 28 units.
 The syllabus for JEE Main Chemistry is based on the Class 11th and Class 12th board syllabus.
 The Chemistry section for JEE Main will assess you on the theory-based questions.
 These questions can be answered quickly and with higher accuracy.
 The JEE Chemistry portion is divided into three sections.
 These sections are namely – Physical Chemistry, Organic Chemistry, and Inorganic Chemistry.

-JEE Main Syllabus of Physical Chemistry for Section A
+Physical Chemistry for Section A

 JEE Main Physical Chemistry Syllabus – The Physical Chemistry section contains all the topics you need to study for scoring well in questions based on Physical Chemistry in JEE Main.
 The section consists of ten units.